www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

   * [ ] Consider https://vitejs.dev/
 * [ ] Make it easy to execute software in IDE with ENFORCING_UNIT_CONSISTENCY_KEY set to false, in order to have reasonable runtime performance.
+* [x] Make web server for debugging more mature.
+  Currently, it takes a long time to start and the code is an hack.
 # Ideas For Future Tickets
 * [ ] Create constraint renderer.
 * [ ] Create constraint editor.